walter-a-jablonowski/marsbase-one/ai.md

   /requirements (hierarchical)

     id                    derive from name
-    childIds:             IDs of child requirements (for hierarchy) name
+    childIds:             IDs of child requirements (for hierarchy), requirements can have multiple parents (e.g. power supply needed for different things) name
     primaryImage:         uploaded file (gets some hash as name on upload)
     images:               Array of image hashes